Entropy non-conservation and boundary conditions for Hamiltonian dynamical systems: Criteria for Conservation of Entropy

-It may happen that the adjoint operator does not exist (its domain can be not dense or even can be empty).
-It happens if graph of the operator, that is, the set of pairs $(\psi, \hat A\psi)$, $\psi\in D(\hat A)$, is not closable in $\mathcal H \times \mathcal H$.
+It may happen that the adjoint operator does not exist (its domain may not be dense or even empty; see, e.g., Example 4 in Sec.
+VIII.1, Vol. 1 of Ref. \citep{ReedSimon2}).
+This occurs if the graph of the operator; that is, the set of pairs $(\psi, \hat A\psi)$, $\psi\in D(\hat A)$, is not closable in $\mathcal H \times \mathcal H$.
 Otherwise the adjoint operator is correctly defined.